kota-harsha/kota-harsha/README.md

 <h2>Let's Peer Into Harsha Kota's Mind 🧐</h2>

 It all started when my mom met my dad and they fell in love and had me.
 Hi, I’m Harsha, and my life is kinda crazy 🤪 I am an undergraduate student at the University of Texas at Dallas.
-I am an active learner that is always facinates with emerging technologies.
+I am an active learner who is always fascinated by emerging technologies.
 Outside of Tech, I like to break a leg 🎭 and break a sweat 👟

 <h2>📫 How to reach me</h2>
 <p align="left">